September 20, 2024

 by Justin Baldoni

-HarperOne; 2021.
+HarperOne, 2021.
 368 pages.
 Nonfiction

 The effects of traditionally defined masculinity have become one of the most prevalent social issues of our time.
 Actor, director, and social activist Baldoni reflects on his own struggles with masculinity.
 With insight and honesty, he explores a range of difficult, sometimes uncomfortable topics including strength and vulnerability, relationships and marriage, body image, sex and sexuality, racial justice, gender equality, and fatherhood.
 He challenges men to be brave enough to be vulnerable, to be strong enough to be sensitive, to be confident enough to listen.